ovelny/amulet/tutorials/personal-debian-setup.md

 Things are already set up in dotfiles, but you need to install python-adblock to make it all work: https://github.com/ArniDagur/python-adblock

 Clone the repo in `~/code` and run `python3 -m pip install --user .` in the root directory.
 Then run `:adblock-update` and `:restart` in qutebrowser and you should be all set.

+Keep in mind that with qutebrowser's config file present in your dotfiles, you are also blocking some websites in favor of TUIs (twitter, reddit, etc).
+Those can be found in `~/.config/qutebrowser/blocked-hosts`.

 ## Setup daily backups